jetruby/apollo_upload_server-ruby/README.md

 Middleware which allows you to upload files using [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), [apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) and Ruby on Rails.

-Note: this implementation uses [v1 of the GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec/tree/v1.0.0), so you should use apollo-upload-client library v5.1.1.
+Note: this implementation uses [v2 of the GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec/tree/v2.0.0-alpha.2), so you should use apollo-upload-client library >= v7.0.0-alpha.3.
+If you need support for [v1 of the GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec/tree/v1.0.0), you must use [version 1.0.0](https://github.com/jetruby/apollo_upload_server-ruby/tree/1.0.0) of this gem.
 ## Installation

 Add this line to your application's Gemfile: